tslight/SpaceCadet/README.md

 Notes:

-* The app requests Accessibility permission just like the CLI.
+* The app requests Accessibility permission.
 * The app runs as a background accessory (no dock icon), controlled from the status bar.
 * Build requires full Xcode (not just Command Line Tools).
 * Preferences… lets you adjust the hold threshold (150–800 ms).
 Saved in `UserDefaults` and applied immediately.
-* Adaptive average tap time (shown in CLI/App logs) can guide choosing a threshold (menu action “Suggest Threshold”).
+* Adaptive average tap time (shown in app logs) can guide choosing a threshold (menu action “Suggest Threshold”).
 * Toggle Logging enables/disables verbose logs without restarting.
 * “Restart Event Tap” menu item can recover if macOS disables the tap.